 With the Asolo Piz, the answer is a resounding yes.
 These boots are neat and nimble, lightweight and precise, with reliable traction underfoot – all qualities that are likely to make you regard the knife-edge ridge snaking out in front of you with a sense of excitement and anticipation rather than fear and apprehension.

 When it comes to fit, they have a slim heel and midfoot, with a slightly asymmetric toe-box that isn’t dissimilar to the shape of a trad climber’s rock boot.
-This, added to their modest vertical toe profile, makes it easy to jam the toe into small pockets, which is very useful when scrambling.
 The Vibram Mulaz outsole also delivers contact grip via a front ‘climbing zone’ for precise foot placement on smaller ledges.
 But it also performs well on mixed terrain, whether you’re moving uphill, downhill or traversing along angled slopes.

 The uppers are made from suede leather and Schoeller softshell fabric with a waterproof and breathable Gore-Tex Performance Comfort lining.
 They have a full wraparound rand with a protective toecap, plus a heel welt to take a semi-automatic C2 crampon.
 They’re certainly stiff enough to work well in full winter conditions.
 Unlike most other stiffened mountain boots, however, these have a more structured insole, which means they don’t feel too board-like, and even deliver a bit of welcome arch support.

 Read our full Asolo Piz GV winter hiking boot review